-where , $\phi\in[0,2\pi),\;\theta\in [0,\pi)$.
-It is well known that any rotation matrix can be decomposed as a product of three elemental rotations, one around the $z$-axis first with angle $\psi$, followed by a rotation around the $y$-axis with angle $\theta$, and finally another rotation again around the $z$-axis with angle $\phi$.
-Indeed, the well known Euler angle decomposition says that any $g \in SO(3)$ can almost surely be uniquely represented by three angles $(\phi,\theta, \psi)$,with the following formula (see Healy et al. (1998) \cite{HealyHendriksKim} for details) :
+where, $\phi\in[0,2\pi),\theta\in[0,\pi)$.
+It is well known that any rotation matrix can be decomposed as a product of three elemental rotations, one about the $z$-axis first by an angle $\psi$, followed by a rotation about the $y$-axis by an angle $\theta$, and finally by another rotation again about the $z$-axis by an angle~$\phi$.
+Indeed, the well-known Euler--Angle decomposition says that any $g \in \mathit{SO}(3)$ can almost surely be uniquely represented by three angles $(\phi,\theta, \psi)$, with the following formula (see Healy, Hendriks and Kim \cite{HealyHendriksKim} for details):

-where $\phi\in[0,2\pi),\;\theta\in [0,\pi),\; \psi \in [0,2\pi)$.
+where $\phi\in[0,2\pi),\theta\in[0,\pi), \psi\in[0,2\pi)$.
 Consider the functions, known as the rotational harmonics,